nextcloud/docker/README.md

 ## Auto configuration via environment variables

 The Nextcloud image supports auto configuration of the Nextcloud Server installation via environment variables.
-You can preconfigure everything that is normally asked for during the Nextcloud Installation Wizard (as well as a few other things).
+You can preconfigure everything that would otherwise be prompted for by the Nextcloud Installation Wizard (as well as a few other key parameters relevant to initial installation).

 ### Database parameters